Thangata: Similar systems

-Of all the countries in Southern and Central Africa, Nyasaland was the most notorious for the duration of thangata and its importance to the colonial economy.
-Labour tenancy and sharecropping continued to exist in other less developed parts of Southern and Central Africa in the 20th century, but without the same social and political impact as in Nyasaland.
-In much of South Africa and Southern and North-Western Rhodesia, the growth of the money economy led rapidly to waged employment rather than labour in lieu of rent, and in North-Eastern Rhodesia estate agriculture was less dominant and land reasonably plentiful.
-In early Natal, the shortage of capital caused landowners to extract rent from African tenants in the forms of produce or labour, and this applied in Zululand until the early 20th century.
+Of all countries in Southern and Central Africa, Nyasaland was the most notorious for the duration of thangata and its importance to the colonial economy.
+Labour tenancy and sharecropping continued to exist in other less developed parts of Southern and Central Africa in the 20th century but without the same social and political impact as in Nyasaland.
+In much of South Africa and Southern and North-Western Rhodesia, the growth of the money economy rapidly led to waged employment that replaced labour in lieu of rent, and in North-Eastern Rhodesia estate, agriculture was less dominant and land reasonably plentiful.
+In early Natal, the shortage of capital caused landowners to extract rent from African tenants in the forms of produce or labour, which applied in Zululand until the early 20th century.
 However, in central Natal, employment for wages took over in the last third of the 19th century.
 African tenant farmers on European-owned estates in Matabeleland in the early colonial period could either pay rent or provide labour in lieu of rent, but after 1910, it was more usual for these estates to employ Africans for wages.

 The system that is probably closest to thangata is the institution that was called ubureetwa in Rwanda.
 Although there were few European landowners, the traditional leaders who controlled access land were from the dominant Tutsi group.
-After the Europeans occupation, they were able to manipulate what had previously been freely-given labour into an unpaid agricultural labour obligation.
+The Europeans, after their occupation, manipulated what had previously been freely-given labour into an unpaid agricultural labour obligation.
 As Rwanda had a mobile population, chiefs could allocate land to clients outside the community that had a traditional claim to use the land, in a clear parallel to the Mozambican migrants on Nyasaland estates.
-These Rwandan incomers were prepared to agree to accept a heavy burden of labour for access to land.
-The colonial administration in Rwanda gave a legal status to ubureetwa and, up to the 1950s, resisted abolishing it or commuting it to cash.
+The Rwandan incomers were prepared to agree to accept a heavy burden of labour for access to land.
+The colonial administration in Rwanda gave a legal status to ubureetwa and until the 1950s resisted abolishing it or commuting it to cash.

-In the Congo Free State, forced labour, amounting to virtual slavery, was widely used by the government on public works and to compel Africans to gather ivory or wild rubber.
-Although forced labour in the Belgian Congo was abolished in theory in 1908, from 1917 the government a system of forced cultivation of cotton, coffee and rice began to be imposed on the peasant population, who were required to use their own land for one or more of these designated crops.
+In the Congo Free State, forced labour amounting to virtual slavery was widely used by the government on public works and to compel Africans to gather ivory or wild rubber.
+Although forced labour in the Belgian Congo was abolished in theory in 1908, the government from 1917 implemented a system of forced cultivation of cotton, coffee and rice, which began to be imposed on the peasant population, who were required to use their own land for one or more of these designated crops.
 On Belgian-owned estates, a Labour Code introduced in 1922 allowed employers to physically discipline their workers, so supposedly free labour was turned into a system of forced labour.
-However, neither the peasants nor estate workers were tenants, so the system was rather different from thangata.
+However, the peasants and estate workers were not tenants and so the system was rather different from thangata.